Glossary of TV Advertising Terminology: Both Common and Commonly Confused

 At Simulmedia, we have an Acronym Rule: team members have to state industry jargon fully before reverting to acronyms.
 For example, we’ll mention a gross rating point, and only then refer to it by its more familiar “GRP.”
 This ensures we’re all on the same page.
 We even named one of our conference rooms after it as a reminder.

 Whether it be spelling out customer acquisition cost (CAC) in a team meeting, explaining a media metric on Simulmedia Live, or limiting abbreviations in company-wide emails (except for the occasional “ICYMI,” short for “in case you missed it”), reminding our team to “never assume” promotes mutual understanding and transparency within our company and client/partner relationships.

-This rule got us thinking: Knowing TV’s vocabulary and terminology can help advertisers assess, target, plan, execute and measure with a lot more confidence.
+This rule got us thinking: Knowing TV's advertising terminology and vocabulary can help advertisers assess, target, plan, execute and measure with a lot more confidence.
 So we’ve compiled a glossary of TV’s most commonly used - and commonly confused - terms to help them navigate important media conversations.